gabidoliv/gabidoliv/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+- 👯 I’m looking to collaborate on Open Source, Python projects, and Data Science
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->